cscheid/cscheid.net/_posts/2013-10-01-nanocubes.markdown

 correlated spatially or temporally?
 Are there trends or outliers in the data?
 Answering these questions requires aggregation over arbitrary regions of the domain and attributes of the data.
-Data cubes are a well-known aggregration operation in relational databases.
+Data cubes are a well-known aggregation operation in relational databases.
 In a sense, they precompute every possible aggregate query over the database.
 Data cubes are sometimes assumed to take a prohibitively large amount of space, and to consequently require disk storage.
 In